 A good way to start the introduction to math problems can include creating a jellybean counter.
 Alternatively, other items can be used, such as dried beans, dry macaroni pieces, or small blocks.
 There are plenty of toys and games that can truly make learning math fun, so take advantage of them.
 Math is one area in which nearly everyone struggles.
 But once the foundation is properly laid, the addition of other concepts and ideas are easy to add as well.

 You can set aside a certain time of day to use as “calendar time” which can work to your child’s benefit in several areas.
-In addition to learning the concept of counting days, you can implement letters, shapes, colors, and life skills such as “what to wear for the weather” to bring the entire activity to a new level.
+In addition to learning the concept of counting days, home educators can implement letters, shapes, colors, and life skills such as “what to wear for the weather” to help children learn about the world around them and bring the entire activity to a new level.

 Logical Reasoning and Life Skills